 - Vitamin D – Research is increasingly pointing to a reduced level of vitamin D in the blood as a risk factor for developing MS. The Society led the way in preclinical studies, and is now funding a nationwide clinical trial of vitamin D supplementation, led by a team at Johns Hopkins University.

 - Salt may speed the development of an MS-like disease in mice, providing new insights on immune system activity in MS. These studies pinpoint new avenues for strategies that can decrease MS attacks.
 These studies were funded by the Society, and current funded research explores how salt may affect the immune system in people.

 - Antioxidants are natural or manmade substances found in many foods that block the action of “free radicals,” by-products of bodily processes that may cause tissue injury and promote immune attacks in MS. The Society is funding scientists at Oregon Health & Science University to test whether an antioxidant can reduce progression in 118 participants with primary progressive or secondary progressive MS.

-Sometimes the Society invests in testing a complementary strategy that holds promise, particularly through its Pilot Research Grant program that funds novel ideas.
+Sometimes the Society invests in testing a complementary strategy that holds promise.
 Although studies may lead to disappointing results, this learning is just as crucial to keep research moving in the right direction.
 Among strategies investigated in the past are a component of red wine (resveratrol) for protecting the nervous system and Ginkgo biloba to treat cognitive impairment.
 Results so far have not supported benefit of either in MS.